Mailserver options

 • default: "mail"

-The LDAP attribute referencing the account name for a user.
+The LDAP attribute referencing the account password used to login with.

 • type: string